David Abraham (footballer): FC Basel

 Basel started in the 2010–11 UEFA Champions League third qualifying round and advanced to the group stage, but ended the group in third position.
 Therefore, they dropped to the 2010–11 Europa League knockout phase, but here they were eliminated by Spartak Moscow due to a last minute goal against them.
 Abraham played in all 12 of theses matches.
-He scored his first league goal for the team on 24 July 2010 in the last minute of the away game against FC Sion to give his club a 2–1 victory.
+He scored his first league goal for the team on 24 July 2010 in the last minute of the away game against Sion to give his club a 2–1 victory.
 With Basel, Abraham won his second Swiss Championship at the end of the 2010–11 season, topping the table just one point clear of rivals Zürich.

 To the beginning of their 2011–12 season Abraham was member of the Basel team that won the 2011 Uhrencup, beating both Hertha Berlin 3–0 and West Ham United 2–1 to lead the table on goal difference above Young Boys.
-At the end of the 2011–12 season he won the Double for the second time with his team club.
-They won the League Championship title with 20 points advantage.
+At the end of the 2011–12 season he won the double for the second time with his team club.
+They won the league Championship title with 20 points advantage.
 In the Swiss Cup Basel advanced to the final, beating FC Eschenbach, Schötz, Wil, Lausanne-Sport and in the semi-final Winterthur.
 In the final they played against Luzern and the game ended 1–1 after extra time.
 Basel won the cup by beating their opponents 4–3 in the penalty shootout.

 Despite the offer from the club, Abraham did not renew his contract and therefore he left the club.
 Between the years 2008 and 2012 Abraham played a total of 206 games for Basel scoring a total of 13 goals.
 105 of these games were in the Swiss Super League, 11 in the Swiss Cup, 34 in the UEFA competitions (Champions League and Europa League) and 56 were friendly games.
 He scored eight goals in the domestic league, one in the Champions League and the other four were scored during the test games.

+Getafe

+On 29 May 2012, it was confirmed that Abraham has agreed to join Getafe on a four-year contract.